 If you have urgent, humanitarian need to travel, please consider making the request yourself by following these directions:

-After you have completed the first form, you will receive via email a more complete questionnaire to make your request.
-This can take about 36 hours.
-Follow the instructions there thoroughly including sending the requested attachment of the biographic data page of your passport, and give detailed responses to all questions that apply to your situation.
+You will find the email address and questions to respond to in order to apply for a national interest exception at this link https://uk.usembassy.gov/visas/u-s-visa-and-travel-faqs/.
+Scroll down to Section 4, "Information for non-immigrant visa or ESTA holders requiring an NIE."
+Follow the instructions thoroughly including sending the requested attachment of the biographic data page of your passport, and give detailed responses to all questions that apply to your situation.

 Resources on National Interest Exceptions

 For and introduction to the NIE, please read my news item Which Foreign Nationals Can Travel to the United States from Covid-19 Travel Restricted Countries: The National Interest Exception.
 From November 8, 2021, the latter article should be read only for historic context.